swan-e/Ascend-WebDev-Workshop/README.md

 # Quick Start for this React App

-1. Open VS Code and open this folder.
+1. Open VSCode and open this folder.
 2. Open a terminal in VS Code.
 3. Run:
    npm install